 - 1 3/4 cups sugar

 - Get out cream cheese, eggs and cream ahead of time and let come to room temperature.
 If your cream cheese is really cold this can take 6+ hours.

 - Grind up cookies in a blender or food processor.
 Mix cookies, sugar, salt and butter in a bowl until combined and press into the bottom and about an inch or two up the sides of a 10″ springform pan (springform pan is key, make sure you have one).
 Place in refrigerator while you make the cheesecake.

 - Place your cake in the oven and then turn it on to 400 degrees (F).
 Bake for 15 minutes.
 Turn the oven down to 200 degrees (F).
 Bake for 3 hours.
-Then turn the over off, prop open the door slightly and let cool for 1 hour.
+Then turn the oven off, prop open the door slightly and let cool for 1 hour.
 Finally, cover the top with plastic wrap, place in your refrigerator and chill for a full 24 hours before removing the springform pan’s side and serving.